-4.7 Numerical Optimization and Comparison
+4.6 Numerical Optimization and Comparison

-To find out the possible candidate that is feasible for upgrading the sensitivity of aLIGO, we made a systematic comparison of those configurations mentioned in the previous section, and the results are reported in the LIGO document [76].
+To find out the possible candidate that is feasible for upgrading the sensitivity of aLIGO, we made a systematic comparison of those configurations mentioned before, and the results are reported in the LIGO document [82].
 Here we will just show the main result and one can refer to the document for more detail.